 Counting It All Joy

-“My brethren, count it all joy when you fall into various trails, knowing that the testing of your faith produces patience” (v.
+“My brethren, count it all joy when you fall into various trials, knowing that the testing of your faith produces patience” (v.
 2).- James 1:2–8

 One of the hardest lessons we Christians have to learn is how to be joyful in the midst of pain and suffering.
 Remember, James tells us to count it all joy when we enter into suffering and affliction.
 What does he mean when he says, “Count it all joy”?
 The concept here is the idea of reckoning of considering.
 We are to consider what we are going through as a matter of joy, not because the thing itself is something that is pleasurable, but because tribulation works patience within us.
 There is at least one good thing happening to us in the midst of pain and suffering.
 We are therefore called to think about our circumstances in that light.
 Our suffering is not an exercise in futility.
 God has a purpose, and that purpose is always good.
 We can count all things joy because God is working in all situations, even the most painful, for our sanctification and ultimate glorification.